wung-s/doc.sitespeed.io/documentation/performance-dashboard/index.md

 ## Known problems
 Modern browsers uses a lot of CPU and memory, so to avoid browser problems, run the browsers on a dedicated machine or instance.
 That works the best.

 Internet can fail.
 Yep I guess you may know that already.
-Today we have a fail fast
+Today we have a fail fast setup, meaning if we get an error when we fetch a page that we can't handle or was prepared for, we fail and stop the run.
+That's good in a way because we will try it the next run.
+But it's bad because if we have a problem, we don't retry (it could be a problem that only exists for a second).
+In coming releases we will add retry and better error handling, hoping to fetch